Lending ot Trust Deed Investments

 You must take a look at the property you are considering investing in for any adverse conditions that might affect the property and that might not be of record or that can’t be revealed with a physical inspection?
 Ask the neighbors.
-Even though the broker will give you a statement of value, It’s always a good idea to always physically inspect the real estate your about to lend money.
+Even though the broker will give you a statement of value, it’s always a good idea to always physically inspect the real estate your about to lend money.
 Check the property out yourself.
-Maybe you will see the 500,000KV power line in the back yard, the new high speed rail line being installed or the junk yard next door.
-If you are not comfortable with the property tell the broker you will pass on this great opportunity but would like to see any more in the future.
+Maybe you will see the 500,000KV power line in the back yard, the new high-speed rail line being installed or the junk yard next door.
+If you are not comfortable with the property tell the broker, you will pass on this great opportunity but would like to see any more in the future.

-- Establish YOUR OWN personal opinion as to the value of the real estate collateral by using as many approaches to value as possible?
+Establish YOUR OWN opinion as to the value of the real estate collateral by using as many approaches to value as possible?
 Most agree that it’s better if you have more than one indication of a properties market value.
 Here are some indications of value you can check on yourself.

 - ZILLOW.com provides a wealth of information relating to the value of the property.

-Take a look at and read the appraisal.
+Look at and read the appraisal.